combio-dku/MarkerCount/README.md

 `from MarkerCount.marker_count import MarkerCount_Ref, MarkerCount`

-## Example usage in Jupyter notebook

-We provide example usage of MarkerCount in Jupyter notebook file `cell_id_example_v03.ipynb`, where you can see how to import and how to run MarkerCount, both in reference-based and marker-based mode.
-For quick overveiw of the usage of MarkerCount, simply click `cell_id_example_v03.ipynb` above in the file list.

-To run the example, please download the script, Jupyter notebook file, maker matrix in `.csv` file and the two sample single-cell RNA-Seq data with `.h5ad` file extension (they are the two data we used in our paper mentioned above) and follow the instruction below.

-1. Download all the files in ZIP format.
-2. Decompress the files into a desired folder.
-3. Run jupyter notebook and open the jupyter notebook file `cell_id_example_v03.ipynb`
-4. You can run the codes step-by-step and can see the intermediate and final results.

-To run MarkerCount, you need the python packages `Numpy`, `Pandas`, `sklearn` and `scipy`.
-`scanpy` and `plotly` are required only to show the results, not for the MarkerCount itself.
-All of them can be installed simply using `pip` command.

 ## Using MarkerCount in R

 (Installed using pip) You also can import and use MarkerCount in R, for which you need the R package `reticulate`.